 When to Go: You can catch the salmon run during the first three weeks of October each year with the numbers typically peaking around Canadian Thanksgiving weekend (mid-October).
 Though you can see salmon spawning in any year, they come in the largest numbers every four years during dominant years (2014 and 2018).
 Sub-dominant runs in 2015 and 2019 should also see large numbers.

 What Else To Do: Roderick Haig-Brown Provincial Park is smack dab in the middle of some of the most beautiful lake country in British Columbia.
-You can rent a houseboat in the Shuswaps, or tour the great wineries around Kelowna.
+You can rent a houseboat in the Shuswaps, or tour the great wineries around Kelowna (with a lot of fun things to do in Kelowna).
 If you’re staying in Kamloops with kids, the BC Wildlife Park is worth a visit.
 Chase is also now home to Treetop Flyers for those craving zipline adventures.

 Where to Stay Near Roderick Haig-Brown Provincial Park